 A different definition of MS4 in Appendix 5, the Notice of Intent for Coverage under a NPDES Municipal Stormwater General Permit (NOI), includes in the definition "waters of the United States" instead of waters of the State.
 The NOI definition is the federal definition of an MS4 which applies to the determination of eligibility for permit coverage under the Clean Water Act.
-Waters of the United States as defined in 40 CFR 122.2 applies to surface waters, and Ecology adds this term to the Definitions and Acronyms section of the permit.
+Waters of the United States as defined in 40 CFR 122.2 applies to surface waters, and Ecology adds this term to the Definitions section.
+The federal definition is also used in special condition (S.1.B.1.c), the section of the permit that identifies the conditions for coverage under the permit.
+In that section, the definition of a regulated small MS4 refers to "Discharges from the MS4 to a surface water of Washington State...." because Ecology uses the federal criteria for permit coverage when it evaluates potential new permittees.
 Once a permittee is covered by the permit, however, Ecology applies its authority as required under state law to regulate discharges from the MS4 to both surface and ground water.